ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/media/Team/README.md

 **Andrei Jerome M. Manalansan**
 **Team Builder/Placer**
 **Age:17**
 Andrei is a grade 12 student at Toplink Global College Inc. He enjoys working with robots, mainly for school projects and competitions.
-I like solving problems and figuring out how to make robots move through different challenges.
-When I’m not working on robots, I enjoy watching movies like Stranger Things, I also enjoy playing video games.
+He likes solving problems and figuring out how to make robots move through different challenges.
+When He's not working on robots, watches movies like Stranger Things, He also loves playing video games.

 **Yasser M. Lapaz**
 **Team Placer/Coder**